Employee Empowerment

 When employees feel that their actions, decisions, and efforts matter, they may feel greater job satisfaction and thus, are more likely to stay with the company.
 In fact, a Gallup report found that engaged employees are up to 43% less likely to seek other jobs.

 Higher employee retention allows employees to be more productive in their specialty as opposed to spending their time training new team members.
-The company as a whole can focus on improving the quality of services it provides which in turn, can increase customer satisfaction.
+The company can focus on improving the quality of services it provides which in turn, can increase customer satisfaction.

 While empowerment in the workplace can look different across companies, there are a few common practices that managers can implement to give employees the chance to operate independently.